How Utilities Can Avoid Being Financially Swamped by the Coal Closure Wave

 Coal-fired power is an increasingly bad business for utilities and their customers.

 Utilities seeking to maximize shareholder returns are listening.
-Vistra is retiring 6.8 gigawatts of uneconomic coal by 2027, Duke Energy recently considered retiring all 9 GW of its North and South Carolina coal fleet within 10 years, and multiple utility earnings calls hint more early retirements are coming.
-Though these plans are admirable, most coal-intensive utilities are not decarbonizing fast enough for a safe climate future.
+Vistra is retiring 6.8 gigawatts of uneconomic coal by 2027, Duke Energy recently considered retiring all 9 GW of its North and South Carolina coal fleet within 10 years, and multiple utility earnings calls hint that more early retirements are coming.
+Though these plans are admirable, most coal-intensive utilities are not decarbonizing rapidly enough to ensure a safe climate future.

-While utilities could profitably amortize uneconomic coal generation balances faster via low-cost financing and free up capital to invest in clean energy through ratepayer-backed (“securitized”) bonds, this requires legislative change in most states.
+While utilities could profitably amortize uneconomic coal generation balances at a faster pace via low-cost financing and free up capital to invest in clean energy through ratepayer-backed (“securitized”) bonds, this would require legislative changes in most states.

 Western states may have the answer: In 2019 Colorado, Montana, and New Mexico passed legislation authorizing securitization to refinance uneconomic but undepreciated power plants — usually coal — and protect consumers.
-These three laws provide lessons for other states interested in accelerating the transition to a cheaper, cleaner grid.
+These three laws provide lessons for other states interested in accelerating the transition to a cleaner, more economic grid.

 As coal collapses, securitization could rescue utilities and their consumers

 Coal is in an unquestioned collapse, and utilities are being stuck with stranded assets.
-From 2011-2020, 95 GW of U.S. coal-fired capacity closed, and another 25 GW is slated to close by 2025, cutting national coal capacity a third from its 314 GW peak in 2011.
+From 2011 to 2020, 95 gigawatts of U.S. coal-fired capacity closed, and another 25 GW is slated to close by 2025, cutting national coal capacity by one-third from its 314 GW peak in 2011.

-This trend is driven by fast-falling clean energy costs, and it’s not slowing down.
-As of 2018, two-thirds of the U.S. coal fleet cost more to run than building new local wind and solar, meaning cutting emissions would create immediate savings for customers.
-By 2025, this number grows to three quarters of the coal fleet.
+This trend is driven by fast-falling clean energy costs — and it’s not slowing down.
+As of 2018, two-thirds of the U.S. coal fleet cost more to run than building new local wind and solar, meaning that cutting emissions would create immediate savings for customers.
+By 2025, this number grows to three-quarters of the coal fleet.

-Most of these uneconomic plants are in regulated markets without generation competition, meaning monopoly utilities are permitted by public utility commissions to recover costs associated with these plants, shifting economic risk from the plant operators to customers.
+Most of these uneconomic plants are in regulated markets without generation competition; monopoly utilities are permitted by public utility commissions to recover costs associated with these plants, shifting economic risk from the plant operators to customers.
 By contrast, competitive markets have shifted from coal faster than regulated monopoly markets.

-While uneconomic coal plants are ubiquitous, the monopoly utilities holding onto them tend to be located in the Southeast, West, and Midwest.
+While uneconomic coal plants are ubiquitous, the monopoly utilities holding onto them tend to be located in the Southeast, West and Midwest.
 These regions stand to benefit most from securitization legislation.

 Securitized bonds can help clean energy resources overcome monopoly utility incentives to continue earning on uneconomic coal plants by paying down unrecovered coal plant balances at substantial consumer savings: AAA bond rates today fall under 3 percent, while utility regulated returns on equity can be in excess of 9 percent.
-A recent Consumers Energy securitization application filed in Michigan estimated interest rates for their proposed bonds could be issued at rates under 2 percent.
+A recent Consumers Energy securitization application filed in Michigan estimated interest rates for its proposed bonds could be issued at rates under 2 percent.

-Securitization protects consumers while helping utilities refinance unpaid coal investments when plants close before their scheduled retirements.
-These savings also free up capital for utilities to invest in cheaper wind, solar, and storage and can fund transitional assistance for impacted coal communities and workers.
+Securitization protects consumers while helping utilities refinance unpaid coal investments when plants close before their scheduled retirement dates.
+These savings also free up capital for utilities to invest in cheaper wind, solar and storage and can fund transitional assistance for impacted coal communities and workers.

 Securitization isn’t new, but it’s making a major comeback

-Securitization laws refer to “securitized bonds,” “ratepayer-backed bonds,” or “ratepayer obligation charge bonds” as low-cost capital options for utilities to replace higher-cost corporate finance.
+Securitization laws refer to “securitized bonds,” “ratepayer-backed bonds” or “ratepayer obligation charge bonds” as low-cost capital options for utilities to replace higher-cost corporate finance.

-The idea isn’t new — these bonds retired stranded generation assets in the 1990s and early 2000s, when about 20 states restructured utility markets to stimulate power sector competition, and they finance large emergency costs like wildfire liabilities and hurricane storm damage.
-Some $50 billion in securitized utility bonds have been issued over the last 20 years, making institutional investors familiar with these bonds.
+The idea isn’t new: These bonds retired stranded generation assets in the 1990s and early 2000s when about 20 states restructured utility markets to stimulate power sector competition, and they finance large emergency costs such as wildfire liabilities and hurricane storm damage.
+Some $50 billion in securitized utility bonds have been issued over the last 20 years, so institutional investors are increasingly familiar with them.

-Colorado, Montana, and New Mexico’s securitization statutes each have different policy goals but all unlock a regulatory tool to reduce costs and risks of accelerating coal retirements.
-Securitization legislation doesn’t cause coal retirements, it helps regulators maximize consumer benefits from the clean energy transition without needlessly compensating shareholders with profits on early retired plants or causing consumer rate shock from accelerated depreciation schedules.
+The securitization statues passed by Colorado, Montana and New Mexico each have different policy goals but all unlock a regulatory tool to reduce costs and risks of accelerating coal retirements.
+Securitization legislation doesn’t cause coal retirements; it helps regulators maximize consumer benefits from the clean energy transition without needlessly compensating shareholders with profits on early-retiring plants or causing consumer rate shock from accelerated depreciation schedules.

 A recent Consumers Energy filing shows how securitization legislation impacts utility decisions.
 In September 2020, the utility filed for securitization of the unrecovered book balance on the 550-megawatt D.E.
 Karn coal plant, consistent with a 2019 settlement agreement to retire by 2023.
 Michigan’s securitization legislation was used in 2013 to securitize $390 million in unrecovered expenses from a retiring 950 MW plant.
-This tool eased negotiations, and will free up capital for Consumers’ net zero by 2040 goal.
+This tool eased negotiations and will free up capital for Consumers’ goal of net-zero carbon by 2040.

 What constitutes effective securitization legislation?

-Protecting consumers by refinancing utility investments through low-cost bonds is central to Colorado, Montana, and New Mexico’s securitization legislation, yet each state’s policy reflects varying attention to consumer protection and public interest outcomes.
-All three contain low-cost goals, but the bills vary considerably on:
+Protecting consumers by refinancing utility investments through low-cost bonds is central to the securitization legislation advanced by Colorado, Montana and New Mexico, yet each state’s policy reflects varying attention to consumer protection and public interest outcomes.
+All three contain cost-containment goals, but the bills vary considerably on:

 - What findings are required in commission financing orders